oarkflow/licensing/README.md

 - **Per-device locking:** activations require a deterministic device fingerprint and are bounded by `max_activations` per license.
 - **Encrypted license transport:** licenses are encrypted with AES-GCM using a key derived from the device fingerprint and nonce before being stored client-side.
 - **Integrity-bound checksum:** the client seals a SHA-256 checksum of the on-disk license blob using the device fingerprint so tampering attempts are detected before parsing, and it re-validates with the server before recreating a lost checksum.
+- **Session-keyed channel:** once activated, each device receives a unique transport key embedded inside the license payload, and subsequent HTTP traffic is re-encrypted with that key so no pre-shared secrets are required beyond TLS.
 - **Audit + admin APIs:** rate-limited HTTP endpoints for managing clients, issuing licenses, banning/unbanning, and revoking/reinstating licenses.
 - **Pluggable storage:** choose in-memory or JSON-on-disk storage via environment variables; disk snapshots are written atomically with `0600` permissions.
 - **Secure client storage:** the CLI enforces `chmod 600` on `~/.myapp/.license.dat`, verifies TPM signatures, and refuses to run if the payload or fingerprint diverge.